DFE-Digital/teaching-vacancies-design-history/app/posts/2021-03-15-application-journey-round-1.md

 Hiring staff would like to schedule interviews with shortlisted candidates through the service.
 Some prepare the interview/ tasks timetable before the job is listed, allowing them to indicate the interview dates in the job advert.
 However, sometimes it is difficult for hiring staff to estimate how many candidates they will shortlist for the role, so setting up a timetable beforehand is not always possible.

 One of the biggest challenges experienced throughout the process of recruiting teachers is collecting references.
 Hiring staff would like to collect references before the interviews take place, but quite frequently referees have to be chased, hindering the recruitment timeline.
 References are most commonly collected via email but some hiring personnel prefer to phone referees directly.

-> “For organisation, do you mean school or the council?”

-Some users (not all) wanted guidance to write their personal statement.

 > “People are less likely to be dishonest when they speak in person.”